lucia-auth/lucia/pages/lucia-v3/migrate.md

 Replacing Lucia v3 with your own implementation should be a straight-forward path, especially since most of your knowledge will still be very useful.
 No database migrations are necessary.

 If you're fine with invalidating all sessions (and signing out everyone), consider reading through the [new implementation guide](/sessions/basic).
+The new API is more secure and patches out a very impractical timing attack (see code below for details).

 ### Sessions